ChrisMillar03/auto-myschedule/README.md

 MCD_PASSWORD=
 ```

-3. Run app.py and enjoy not having to log in every time you're checking shifts.
+3. Run app.py and enjoy not having to solve captchas every time you're checking shifts.

 ## Potential Errors:
 If you get an error with this script there could be multiple reasons: